 The effect of the potential return of the pandemic in 2023 is considered in assessing schedule risk.
 Potential schedule impacts are mitigated by agreeing to a critical path schedule and monitoring completion of milestone activities against the approved baseline.
 Supply of goods and labor is an ongoing scheduling matter that is monitored regularly.
-The schedule and actual cash flow has exceeded the contractors forecasted cash flow (see graph in Section 5.0).
-The contractor did not meet the financial test for substantial performance by the end of August.
-(See the cashflow commentary on page 11 of this report).
+The schedule and actual cash flow is lagging behind forecasted and has started to trend up back towards the forecasted values (see graph in Section 5.0).
+However, in the final stages of the project it is unlikely the contractor will meet the financial test for substantial performance by the end of June as described in the cashflow commentary on page 11 of this report.